UNISvalbard/Geo-SfM/_build/html/_sources/content/lessons/l1/tutorial.md

 It is recommended to use this setup (or something similar) throughout all future projects as well.
 The use of this standardised project setup is furthermore a requirement for digital models to be uploaded to [the Svalbox DB](http://svalbox.no).

-Proceed by creating the following folder structure in the projects directory (i.e., the directory where you have all your projects stored together).
+Proceed by creating the following project_directory in the folder where you have all your projects..
 Herein folders are named without extensions, and filenames are given extensions.
 Text between {} indicates variable names.